New at Maribel Grain Company

 Maribel Grain is seeking self-motivated, responsible, dedicated people to work in our convenience stores.
 Position offers flexible hours including weekends and evenings.
 We offer weekend and holiday premium pay.
 Prospective employees must have or be able to obtain a beverage servers license.
 Employees need to provide the highest degree of service to all customers, ensuring courtesy, honesty, and accuracy while following all pertinent laws and procedures.

-To apply stop in and pick up an application or talk to our store manager, Scott about the position
+To apply stop in and pick up an application or talk to our store manager, Terri Smith about the position

 Markets page link